 Everyone is familiar with CSAT (customer satisfaction score), which measures customer satisfaction in customer support.
-However, not many are familiar with looking at the opposite end of the spectrum, which includes the share of customers that are dissatisfied with a product, brand or interaction.
+However, not many are as familiar with looking at the opposite end of the spectrum: the share of customers that are dissatisfied with a product, brand or interaction.

 - What DSAT means

 - How CSAT and DSAT are different

 - And why it's useful for support teams to track both